-Half Year Ended December 2024 versus June 2024 Operating expenses ("statutory basis") increased \$133 million or 2% on the prior half.
-The key drivers of this movement were:
+Half Year Ended December 2024 versus June 2024 Underlying operating expenses increased \$254 million or 4% on the prior half.

-Staff expenses increased by \$241 million or 6%, mainly driven by wage inflation, increased FTE due to insourcing, and two additional working days in the half, partly offset by seasonally higher leave usage and higher capitalisation.
+Staff expenses increased by \$241 million or 6%, mainly driven by wage inflation, increased FTE due to insourcing, and two additional working days, partly offset by seasonally higher leave usage and higher capitalisation.
 The average number of FTE increased by 33 on the prior half.